 April 27th.
 I am able to sleep until 630am and am able to loaf around, enjoying the WiFi (videochat with Tui and the boys) and good breakfast.

 The drive back to Manado isn't as sluggish as yesterday and we make it buy lunch.
-Because I have seen all the owls I am looking for in Northern Sulawesi Alfonds' suggests dropping me off at a hotel in Manado, which I agree to, as I have a 7am flight tomorrow, and Mama Roos is almost 2 hours from the airport.
+Because I have seen all the owls I am looking for in Northern Sulawesi, Alfonds' suggests dropping me off at a hotel in Manado.
+This works for me as I have a 7am flight tomorrow, and Mama Roos is almost 2 hours from the airport.
 Before going to the hotel I visit Alfonds' brother in the hospital.
 He is asleep when we find him.
 He is a powerful looking guy with big arm tattoos.
 His family is camped outside the ward and look like they have been there for days.

 Downtown Manado is bustling.
-I enjoy walking around town as the suns sets over the water, eating noodles and just taking in the whole place.
+I enjoy walking around town as the suns sets over the bay.
+It's fun to just take in the energy of the place.

 April 28th.
-I'm up at 4:45am and find a cabbie sleeping in his cab.
+I'm up at 4:45am and find a cabbie sleeping in his car.
 I wake him and he runs me to Manado airport.
 There I catch a small prop plane flight to Sangihe.
 This is a small island half way to the Philippines.
 It's home of the endemic Sangihe scops owl.
-We fly by Siau, a volcanic island that may still have the rare and virtually unknown Siau scops owl (if it's not already extinct).
 The airport at Sangihe is very small and quite.
-I'm looking for a cab, when a tall blonde dude, smoking a cigarette asks me if I am going to Wesley's.
+I'm looking for a cab in the parking lot, when a tall blonde dude, smoking a cigarette asks me if I am going to Wesley's.
 Indeed I am.
 Wesley ( Wesley_rainbow@yahoo.co.id ) is a local bird guide based on the other side of Sangihe.
 Wesley had contacted this guy, Michael, a Czech guy who is married to an Indonesian lady to help bring me to his place.

-Michael and his wife take me on a leisurely drive around to Wesley's-the road is slow, so it takes close to two hours of driving.
+Michael and his wife take me on a leisurely drive around Sangihe to Wesley's.
+The road is slow, so it takes close to two hours of driving.
 Plus we stopped for coffee and to enjoy the view, and then to visit some old colonial buildings.

 The view from Wesley's front door

 During the afternoon I try and sleep while it rains.
 Later I talk with Wesley's brother, who teaches English.
 He's an impish older man, with wild long hair and a big toothy smile.
 He's so soft spoken I have to lean in to catch his words.
-Wesley's mom, who is 93 makes a nice fish diner for us on an open fire.
+Wesley's mom, who is 93 makes a nice fish diner for us on an open fire at the back of the losman.

 Back at Wesley's I lie on the hard bed and listen to the sounds of the forest outside.
 It takes me over an hour to calm down and sleep.

 At Manado, I have a few hours to kill before my flight to Makassar.
-Unfortunately I wasn't able to fly directly to Luwuk in Eastern Sulawesi).
+(Unfortunately I wasn't able to fly directly to Luwuk in Eastern Sulawesi).
 Again I have a few hours to wait at Makassar airport.
 Strangely the time on the departure board is an hour later than the actual departure time.
 I end up running through the airport and am last on the plane.
 The plane touches down at Luwuk's very small airport at sunset.
 I take a cab into town and am surprised when the cabbie tells me there is an evening ferry to Salakan on the island of Peleng (my ultimate destination and home to an endemic scops owl).
-I buy a ticket at the harbor and then find some delicious food.
+I buy a ticket at the harbor and then find some delicious tofu in a spicy orange-colored sauce.

 Back at the boat I am surprised that my seat is actually a bunk-one of over 400.